K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

     - A value that does not change.
 The value of pi is a constant.
 The speed of light is a constant.
 Values within a program that the programmer does not wish to be altered in the running of the program.
 The keyword `const` is used to designate

+* `Container`

+    - Similar to a virtual machine, a container is a encapsulated computer environment.
+It has its own file system (separate from the file system of the host computer).
+A container is like a virtual machine, but much simpler.

+* `Cookie`

+    - A small amount of text data saved on the computer when a website is visited.
+This data helps the computer either create custom pages whenever that computer visits the website in the future.
+It is also used to save session information, so the data is available when you return to the same site.
+A `cookie` is the means by which a website "remembers" you when you visit a website.

+* `Copy`

+    - The action of duplicating data from a file.
+The process was invented by Larry Tesler.
+Whole files can be duplicated or only segments of a given file.
+This data can then be placed into another file location (paste).
+On the keyboard, the command `Ctrl+C` will copy a file or a selection of a file.

+* `CPU`

+    - Central Processing Unit.
+A computer's CPU handles all instructions from the computer hardware or software.
+It is the "brain" of the computer.

+* `Crash`

+    - A software or hardware problem that results in the operation of the program or the even the computer system itself.
+    When something has `crashed` it has ceased to operate completely.

+* `Crash Dump`

+    - When a piece of software experiences an error that terminates its operation, raw data from the software is written to the filesystem.
+This data can then be analyized by developers to determine the cause of the crash.

+* `Create`

+    - Create means to make something new.
+When a new file or directory or just about anything that can be saved on a computer is brought into existence, it has been created.

+* `CSS`

+    - Cascading Style Sheet.
+CSS is a language that allows developers to alter the layout and change the appearance of an HTML page.
+It looks like this:

+    ```CSS
+    body {
+        font : normal 100% "Arial";
+    }
+    ```

+    This changes the font of the text in the body of the HTML page.

+* `CSV`

+    - Comma Separated Values.
+CSV is a plaintext file that stores data in table form.
+CSV is used to store data.
+Because they are plaintext files they can be easily viewed by spreadsheet applications or transferred to a database.

+* `Ctrl`

+    - Short for `control`.
+The `Ctrl` key is used to modify the actions of other keys on the keyboard. `Ctrl+C` is used for copying. `Ctrl+V` is used to paste content.
+There are many, many more such commands.

+* `Cursor`

+    - A visual representation on the computer screen that shows where the next symbol will be placed.
+On a mouse, the cursor is usually an arrow or a finger.
+It allows a user to move elements of the GUI or desginate where something has been selected on the screen.

+* `Cut`

+    - The action of removing an item from its location and placing it temporarily in another location called the `clipboard`.
+    It can then be copied to another location.

+* `Cyber`

+    - Relating to or characteristic of the culture of computers.
+The word is derived from the Greek "kubernetes" which means "A pilot or steersman" from the word "kubernesis" meaning "the gift of governance".

+* `Download`

+    - To copy data from one computer to another via a network.
+Whenever a browser connects to a website, data is transferred, or `downloaded`.
+Downloading refers to receiving data. `Uploading` is the opposite of `downloading`.

+* `Data`

+    - Any set of characters that is gathered and translated for some purpose.
+Data can be subdivided in various catagories.
+    If the characters in a computer convey an idea to a human, it is data.

+* `Desktop`

+    - If you think of your computer as a desk, the desktop is all of the stuff that is laying on your desk when you sit down in the morning.
+Some things are always on you desk, like a pencil holder or a stapler.
+The icons on the screen are just like those things, except they are graphical images.
+If you click on one these graphical icons, programs or files can be opened.
+You can open files and leave them open.
+They are on the desktop.

+* `Device driver`

+    - A group of files that allow hardware to communicate with computer's operating system.
+Without drivers, a computer would be unable to send an receive data from hardware like a printer or keyboard.

+* `Daemon`

+    - In Unix and Linux, a daemon is a program that runs in the background without user interaction.

+* `Dashboard`

+    - A collection of data displayed together.
+A dashboard is called a dashboard because it is very much like the dashboard of a car.
+It allows the user to interact with vehicle as well as give commands to the vehicle.
+A computer dashboard does much the same thing.
+It allows a user to see relevant information as well as interact with the program.

+* `Database`

+    - A storage repository for data.
+Databases store data in an organized manner.
+Data can be grouped, stored, and retrieved using a database.
+Most databases organize data according its relationship to other data.
+This type of database is called a `relational database`.
+While relational databases are the most common type of database, there are other types of databases that organize data in a different way.

+* `Database server`

+    - A computer system that provides other computers with services related to accessing and retrieving data from a database.
+You can access a database server either from the "front-end" running locally on a users machine or from the "back-end" running on the database server itself.

+* `Data breach`

+    - The action of unauthorized persons gaining access to restricted area of a computer or portion of a network.
+    It is a bad thing.
+Computer security is a BIG DEAL.
+When writing software, programmers should pay very close attention to proper security for their software.

+* `Data center`

+    - A facility used to store computers